Gertie Huddleston: Career

 Huddleston, along with her four sisters, began using a new style of acrylic painting on canvas and paper in the late eighties.
 Her early work was based on the work of Willie Gudabi and Moima Willie, until she was able to develop her style.
 This own style consisted of a rich palette of colours and intricately detailed flora and fauna of Australia.
 In addition to this, her paintings contained various types of brush strokes which reflect the embroidery that she learned as a young girl in the Roper River Mission.
 Huddleston's newfound art techniques were modernist in comparison to other Aboriginal artists.
 Her use of colours and choice to complement her nature-based paintings with metaphorical storytelling elements, made her paintings extremely pleasing to Western viewers.

 In 1987, under the guidance of the Northern Territory Open College of TAFE, the Ngukurr Arts Centre began using acrylic paint on canvas as major medium.
 According to Janet McKenzie's review of Colour Country: Art from the Roper River, "The introduced materials provided an essential catalyst for an outpouring of imagery, for the development of dynamic and innovative works."

 Huddleston began painting with the Ngukurr Arts Centre in 1993, six years after attending art workshops for the first time.
 Her work explores the intersection of natural and artificial colours and landscapes.
-She began her artistic career with embroidery which heavily influenced her later painting style.
+She began her artistic career with embroidered work that she learned from the mission and sold through the mission shop in Sydney, which heavily influenced her later painting style.
 Brenda Croft, senior curator of Aboriginal and Torres Strait Islander art at the National Gallery of Australia, states that Huddleston "embroiders the canvas with paint" through her inclusion of patchwork, tapestry and quilting in her acrylic style.
 Her use of embroidery imagery and technique "links the celebration of female work with the Women's Movement and the reappraisal of marginalised individuals and cultures against the hegemony of Western art".